hmusakocak/MVC_Library/README.md

 - **Register and login form components are included inside of Content folder.**
 - **SQL database create script will be shared soon.**
 - **!!!
 You need to change <ins>data source</ins> field in "Web.config" file.
 The field is located in <ins> connectionStrings</ins> tag !!!**
-- **Admin role and controller based authentication will be added.**
 - **University list code is below.**
 ```csharp
             //HTML Parser that gets all universities by mining data from given URL.